learn-co-curriculum/phase-4-nested-resource-routing/README.md

 ![reviews filter](https://raw.githubusercontent.com/learn-co-curriculum/phase-4-nested-resource-routing/master/reviews-filter.png)

-When the filter is active, we can make a request to our backend to retrieve only the reviews that match the selected dog house:
+When the filter is active, we _could_ make a request to our backend, using query parameters, to retrieve only the reviews that match the selected dog house:

 `http://localhost:3000/reviews?doghouse=1`